PTSD Compensation

 Protection From Harassment Act 1997

 Under the Protection from Harassment Act 1997, compensation may be due where the claimant has suffered harassment.
-Majrowski and Guy’s & St Thomas’ NHS Trust [2005] QB 848 stipulates that in order to be considered harassment, “[t]he conduct has also to be calculated, in an objective sense, to cause distress and has to be oppressive and unreasonable.”
+Majrowski and Guy’s & St Thomas’ NHS Trust [2005] QB 848 stipulates that to be considered harassment, “[t]he conduct has also to be calculated, in an objective sense, to cause distress and has to be oppressive and unreasonable.”

 Where harassment has been proven, the claimant may be awarded compensation for any anxiety caused by the harassment.
 Notably, compensation under the 1997 Act does not depend upon a recognised psychiatric disorder, nor is there any need to establish foreseeability.